:

 |

-Quotes - Repeat Offender (Frivolous/Junk Lawsuits + Docs) "In my line of work you gotta keep repeating things over and over and over again for the truth to sink in, to kinda catapult the propaganda." - Dubya, May 24, 2005
+Quotes - Repeat Offender (Sprinting to the Finish) "In my line of work you gotta keep repeating things over and over and over again for the truth to sink in, to kinda catapult the propaganda." - Dubya, May 24, 2005

 This repeat offense features Dubya essentially abdicating reponsibility for all operational details (in particular, determining troop levels and deciding when troops can be brought home) to his commanders/generals on the ground in Iraq.